 During the last semester of course work, students should register for one credit of ENGL 995 Dissertation for the following semester.
 Students do not need to register for Dissertation during the summer.

 During the first semester following course work, the student works with her advisor to develop a six-to-eight page proposal, not including references, for the intended research project.
 The proposal should identify the sub-field, topic, and specific line of inquiry for the dissertation.
 It should also include a rationale, methods of study, materials, and estimated timeline for completing the project.
 The proposal should be attached to the Research Topic Approval Form (available in the Graduate English office) and circulated among the committee members for approval and signature, beginning with the student’s advisor.
-Finally, the student should write a one-two page abstract of the study, attach it to the completed Research Topic Approval Form, and deliver it to the Graduate English Office to be signed by the C&T program coordinator and forwarded to the Graduate School.
+Finally, the student should write a one-two page abstract of the study, attach it to the completed Research Topic Approval Form, and deliver it to the Graduate English Office to be signed by the Composition and Applied Linguistics program coordinator and forwarded to the Graduate School.
 A copy of this form is kept in the student’s file in the Graduate English office.

 Once the Research Topic Approval Form is completed, the student begins work on his or her first three chapters, working primarily under the guidance of the dissertation advisor.
 When the advisor agrees that the first three chapters are ready for the Culminating Evaluation (also known as the Three Chapter meeting), the student delivers the three chapters to the readers and the Culminating Evaluation meeting may be scheduled.